SalasD93/Weather-App/README.md

 ## Description

-For challenge 6 of the UM Coding Bootcamp, I was tasked with creating a note weather dashboard application that can be used to check the current weather and 5 day forecast for a searched city.
-This application will use dynamically generated HTML and CSS from JavaScript.
+I a weather dashboard application that can be used to check the current weather and 5 day forecast for a searched city.
+This application uses dynamically generated HTML and CSS from JavaScript.
+When a user loads the application, the weather preloads for New York City.
+When a user inputs a zip code, that zip code is submitted in an API fetch call and is displayed on the page.
+The most recent 5 searches are saved in buttons for the user to click and check the weather.
+Local storage saves this data to be used the next time the user loads the application.

 ## Table of Contents